-- Lethal Joke Character: Many usually assume he's just a buffoonish clown, only to immediately realize why they should be wary of him.
-Due to his unpredictable and homicidal nature, he's one of the most dangerous villains of the DCU, who at times has even upended the likes of Brainiac or Darkseid in terms of villainy.
+- Lethal Joke Character: Many usually think he's just a buffoonish clown, only to immediately realize why they should be wary of him.
+Given he's unpredictable and Ax-Crazy, he's one of the most dangerous villains of the DCU, who at times has even upended the likes of Brainiac or Darkseid in terms of villainy.

 - Major Injury Underreaction: His default costume plays up his seemingly-undead nature by showing his bare chest riddled with bleeding bullet holes (though that isn't how he actually died).
 One of his after-round taunts shows him shooting himself through the head with his "Bang!"
 Flag Gun, with seemingly no ill effects.

 - Magnum Opus: In-Universe, he considers unleashing Brainiac's collection and the burning chaos it creates in his ending his life's work.